StackExchange/dnscontrol/documentation/getting-started/getting-started.md

 +{% hint style="warn" %}
 +**Nervous?**  The first "push" can be nervous-making.
 How to migrate a zone safely?
-It's best to loop through iterations of `preview` and editing `dnsconfig.js` until no "changes" are listed.
-Once you see the preview is clean (or at least making the changes you desire), doing a `push` is relatively safe.
-(Though, like any tool, backups are recommended.)
+It's best to loop through iterations of `preview` and editing `dnsconfig.js` until no changes are listed, or at least no unexpected changes.
+Once you see the preview is clean (or at least making the changes you desire), doing a `push` is safe.
+(Though, as with any tool, backups are recommended.)
 +{% endhint %}

 ```shell